 Colin is skilled in strategic and tactical planning, operational management, corporate governance, contract review and management, system implementation, mergers and acquisitions, risk management, HR and IT.
 An effective, enthusiastic people manager, he uses collaborative style leadership to achieve tangible results and builds strong stakeholder relationships.
 This and his previous Trustee experience with HomeStart brings further senior level finance experience to the Impact Arts Board.

 Loraine is a qualified Chartered Accountant and holds a Bachelor of Accounting Science (Honours) degree from the University of the Free State in South Africa.
 She trained at Ernst and Young and has 18 years of post qualification experience in various industries and roles.
 Her last role in South Africa was with Menzies Aviation plc, a division of UK-listed John Menzies plc, as Senior Vice President for Africa and the Middle East.

 Since moving to the UK, she held the interim position of Finance Director of a JV of Serco plc.
 Her experience includes HR, Employee Relations; commercial, legal and operational projects; M&A and business restructuring.

 Bio coming soon.

-Pat is currently an Inspector with Police Scotland and seconded to One Glasgow Reducing Offending, a Glasgow City Council initiative created to address the needs of young people engaged in offending behaviour.
+Pat is currently Area Commander for the East End of Glasgow with Police Scotland, and seconded to One Glasgow Reducing Offending, a Glasgow City Council initiative created to address the needs of young people engaged in offending behaviour.

 As Manager of this multi-agency partnership, Pat works across statutory and third sector bodies, working with them to reduce re-offending by Glasgow’s young people.
 Key to his role is the development of partnerships and contribution to the ongoing redesign of Community Justice.